abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 would be outside for only a couple hours.
 In addition, it was going to be really good work, a substantial service to the monastery.

-Ajahn Pasanno’s comment has stuck with me over time, and has encouraged me to ask myself, *What am I taking refuge in?
+Ajahn Pasanno’s comment has stuck with me over time, and encouraged me to ask myself, *What am I taking refuge in?
 Is it the work I’m doing?
 The relationships I’m cultivating?
 Am I taking refuge in wanting to feel good and not being inconvenienced in body or mind?* After